Visitors logged in to a Scrivito-based website can open pages that have been marked as restricted.

 With Scrivito, you can give visitors to your website as well as the editors working on your CMS content the possibility to log in via an identity provider (IdP) supporting OpenID Connect, e.g. Auth0 or Google.

-In this guide, we are going to show you how to set up identity providers and make them known to your Scrivito CMS, via the Dashboard for visitors, and via the JustRelate Console for editors.
-The Console is JustRelate’s account management tool where you can set up and maintain, for example, the users and teams, editor IdPs, API keys, and other details related to your Scrivito-based website.
+The Console is JustRelate’s account management tool where you can set up and maintain, for example, the users and teams, IdPs, API keys, and other details related to your Scrivito-based website.
 Like all services from JustRelate, the Console uses JustRelate’s unified identity and access management (IAM) service for authorizing editors.
+Even though visitor and editor authentication are two completely different stories, setting them up is almost identical, so they are both covered here.

 An identity provider (IdP) offers user authentication as a service.
 For service providers, the main benefit of using IdPs is that the identity of users can be asserted without the need to store and manage their accounts and passwords.